ingresso-group/slate/source/includes/_events.md

 should not attempt to make multiple availability requests in order to keep this data up to date - please contact us instead to discuss options [api@ingresso.co.uk](mailto:api@ingresso.co.uk).

+**This data should not be considered as an accurate representation of the current state availability for an event or performance.**

 ### Request